 Tenants are responsible for utility bills, such as electricity, gas, water and telephone etc. Full time students are exempt from Council Tax.

-We also offer the option to include all utility bills for an additional £10 per person per week.
-You still only pay for what you use, as we will refund/reclaim any difference at the end of the Tenancy.
+However, we also offer the option to include all utility bills for an additional £10 per person per week.
 Just ask for more details.

 No!
 We don’t charge ‘admin fees’, ‘reference fees’ or any other dubious ‘charges’.